christophe-gouel/RECS/README.md

 ## Download

-RECS Toolbox zip archives are available at
+RECS Toolbox releases are available at
 <https://github.com/christophe-gouel/RECS/releases>.

 Why is this archive 20 MB?
 Much of this size is due to an executable for